bjthe4/bjthe4/README.md

 ### Hello there 👋, I'm Benedict Iroha an Upcoming Software engineer currently in TripleTen bootcamp.

 I graduated at Texas State University witth a bachlors in Industrial engineering.
 I'm currently in TripleTen bootcamp with dreams and aspirations of becoming a software engineer.
 I started this journey in October 20223 and gained multiple of skills and working knowlege skillset that includes Javascript, Advanced HTML, CSS, Figma, amd Vs Code.
 Before this I also was in another bootcamp where I learned Git, docker, Ansible, AWS, Jenkins, and terraform.
-My past experiences has guided me into this path and unravel my true ppassion for software engineering.
+My past experiences has guided me into this path and unravel my true passion for software engineering.